 3. Technology for greater emphasis on fraud detection: Many organizations already have a fraud prevention program in place but with more federal money being distributed in coronavirus-related programs and new and untested trade relationships being forged, companies are going to have to place greater resources on fraud and trade-based money laundering (TBML) prevention programs.

 Again, technology-supported EDD reports will also be a key tool for fraud and money laundering prevention, in advance of any new supply chain agreements, in order to ensure that organizations are doing business with reputable companies (before the fraud occurs).

 AI is not going to be just for the large players.
 Smaller companies can now take advantage of this technology by leveraging fraud models that have already been developed and leveraging the cloud for the computing power needed to process the large number of transactions needed to detect unusual activities.

-Ghadban says the greatest vulnerabilities in this new environment is that COVID-19 has forced financial institutions to pivot in the way they currently operate.
+Ghadban says the greatest vulnerability in this new environment is that COVID-19 has forced financial institutions to pivot in the way they currently operate.

 FIUs Still Expect Full Compliance

 Regulators have been clear about their expectations from financial institutions during these challenging times.

 There are also new risks with the financial programs introduced in response to COVID around the world.
 The speed and variability of these changes with the introduction of aid programs can introduce new risks.
 Financial institutions will have to dynamically assess emerging risks and technologies.

 Demand for regulatory technology was rising before COVID affected the global marketplace.
 But as banks, FIs and other corporations are now seeing, the effort required to maintain compliance as well as detect, investigate and report suspicious activities can decrease significantly with investment in RegTech solutions.